 Consumer Proposal or Bankruptcy?

 There are two formal options for personal debt settlement in Canada: consumer proposals or bankruptcy.
 Consumer proposals are a great alternative to bankruptcy by allowing you to maintain control of your assets and still repay less than you owe, free of interest.
+They can allow you to reduce your debt by up to 80%.
+At Spergel, our consumer proposals have a 99% acceptance rate.
 Both types of debt resolution must be filed under the Bankruptcy & Insolvency Act and administered by a LIT.

 What is the role of a Licensed Insolvency Trustee?

 At Spergel, our Licensed Insolvency Trustees are able to: